-Among the factors it considers when making executive compensation recommendations, the Compensation Committee considers the anticipated tax and accounting impact to us (and to our executives) of various payments, equity awards and other benefits.
+Among the factors it considers when making executive compensation recommendations, the Compensation Committee reviews anticipated tax and accounting impacts to the Company (and, potentially, to our executives) of various payments, equity awards and other benefits.

-The Compensation Committee considers the impact of the provisions of Section 162(m) of the Code.
+In that regard, the Compensation Committee considers the impact of the provisions of Section 162(m) of the Internal Revenue Code (the "Code").
 That section generally limits the deductibility of compensation paid by a publicly-held company to "covered employees" for a taxable year to \$1.0 million, except for certain "performance-based compensation" payable pursuant to written contracts that were in effect on November 2, 2017 and that are not modified in any material respect on or after that date.
 "Covered employees" generally include our CEO, CFO and other highly compensated executive officers.

-Thus, our tax deduction with regard to compensation of these officers is limited to \$1.0 million per taxable year with respect to each such officer, except for cash and equity awards that were in effect on November 2, 2017, and qualified for the aforementioned exception to non-deductibility under Section 162(m) of the Code.
+Thus, our tax deduction with regard to compensation of these officers is limited to \$1.0 million per taxable year with respect to each such officer and qualified for the aforementioned exception to non-deductibility under Section 162(m) of the Code.

 With respect to cash incentive and equity awards that may not qualify for such exception and those that we may grant in the future, we do not anticipate that the \$1.0 million deduction limitation set forth in Section 162(m) of the Code will have a material impact on our results of operations.

-The Compensation Committee also considers the impact of Section 409A of the Code, and in general, our executive plans and programs are designed to comply with the requirements of that section so as to avoid possible adverse tax consequences that may result from noncompliance.
+The Compensation Committee also considers the impact of Section 409A of the Code and, in general, our executive plans and programs are designed to comply with the requirements of that section so as to avoid possible adverse tax consequences that may result from noncompliance.